Tim55667757/FuzzyClassificator/README.md

             this is parameter of momentum of learning, float number in (0, 1]

         epsilon=[float_num]
-            this parameter used in chi-squared distribution to compare vectors, float number in (0, 1]
+            this parameter used to compare the distance between the two vectors, float number in (0, 1]

         stop=[float_num]
             this is stop parameter of learning (percent of errors), float number in [0, 100]